Discover Christmas gifts we know they'll love

 Home Fires and Spitfires

-It is June 1940, and as the bombs fall, the women at home must dig deep . . .
+It is June 1940, and as the bombs fall the women at home must dig deep . . .

 Tucked on the edge of the Lake District lies Mary Vale, a Mother and Baby Home open to unmarried women and their children.
-But tensions arise when three very different mums-to-be walk through the doors.
+But tensions arise when three very different women walk through the doors.

-But can these very different women put their differences aside to fight a common foe?
+At Mary Vale unity is key as the bombs keep falling.
+But can these women put their differences aside to fight a common foe?

 The Wartime Midwives